TICC 2026 · Invited Talk

 1

-HEA catalysis is a distribution problem
+HEA catalysis is a population problem

-96 Pt-skin sites form a near-optimal population (μ = +0.013 eV; 92% within ±0.10 eV) — study the distribution, not one site.
+96 Pt-skin sites form a near-optimal population (μ = +0.013 eV; 92% within ±0.10 eV) — engineer the distribution, not one site.

 2